Films in 2016 saw record number of female lead roles

 Females made up 29% of protagonists in the top 100 films at the U.S. box office, according to a new study by San Diego State University's Center for the Study of Women in Television & Film.

-That number was up 7% from 2015, which represents "recent historical highs," according to the center.
+That number was up 7 percentage points from 2015, which represents "recent historical highs," according to the center.

 The study found that men made up 54% as a main character in the top films of last year.
 (Another 17% of the movies had ensembles as protagonists.)

-Women also made up 37% of major characters, which was up 3% from last year -- another high.
+Women also made up 37% of major characters, which was up 3 percentage points from last year -- another high.

 Last year showed that films with female leads can not only break the box office, but can make waves in awards season.